Fen Osler Hampson: Academia

 From 2000 to 2012, Hampson served as the Director of the Norman Paterson School of International Affairs.
 Currently, he is a Chancellor's Professor and Professor of International Affairs at the Norman Paterson School of International Affairs.
 Hampson’s courses focus on a variety of pertinent topics in international affairs, including internet governance, international negotiation, Canadian foreign policy, international organization, and conflict resolution and analysis.

 Publications

 Hampson is the author or co-author of 15 books.
 He has edited 32 volumes and has written more than 100 journal articles and book chapters.
 His newest book, The Two Michaels: Innocent Canadian Captives and High Stakes Espionage in the US-China Cyber War, won the Ottawa Book Award for Non Fiction, was shortlisted for the 2022 Shaughnessy Cohen Prize for Political Writing, and was named to The Hill Times top 100 books of 2021.

-Other recent publications include Braver Canada: Shaping Our Own Destiny in a Precarious World, written with Derek Burney, and Master of Persuasion: The Global Legacy of Brian Mulroney."
+Other recent publications include Braver Canada: Shaping Our Own Destiny in a Precarious World, written with Derek Burney, and Master of Persuasion: The Global Legacy of Brian Mulroney.

-Dr. Hampson’s publications have been finalists for both the Grawmeyer Prize for the best book on World Order in 2017, as well as the Donner Book Price for the best book in Public Policy in 2015.
+Hampson's publications have been finalists for both the Grawmeyer Prize for the best book on World Order in 2017, as well as the Donner Book Price for the best book in Public Policy in 2015.